Danny MacFayden: Post-baseball career

 MacFayden continued to work as the Hebron Academy as hockey coach into the early 1940s.
 He also had worked in insurance in some off-seasons.
 He was appointed Maine's commissioner of amateur baseball in the summer of 1942, the first year he was out of pro baseball since being signed by the Red Sox.
 He became a teacher at Vermont Academy in October 1943.
-MacFayden became the varsity baseball coach at Bowdoin College in Brunswick, Maine in 1946 and remained at that post for 23 years through 1968.
-He also occasionally coached hockey at Bowdoin, retiring as a coach in 1970.
+MacFayden became the varsity baseball coach at Bowdoin College in Brunswick, Maine, in 1946 and remained at that post for 23 years through 1968.
+He also coached hockey at Bowdoin from 1946 to 1957, retiring as a coach in 1970.

-On August 26, 1972, after a long illness, he died at the Brunswick Hospital.
+On August 26, 1972, after a long illness, he died at Brunswick Hospital.
 He was 67 years old.